Engagement Letter & Fee Agreement - Individual

 PLEASE REVIEW AND SIGN:

-If this letter is in accordance with your understanding of the terms of this agreement, please sign and return it to our office.
-We require a signed letter to be in our file prior to beginning tax preparation.
+If this document is in accordance with your understanding of the terms of this agreement, please sign and hit submit.
+If you have a paper version of this document please sign and return it to our office.
+We require this Engagement Agreement to be signed and in our file prior to beginning tax preparation.

 Notwithstanding anything contained herein, both the accountant and the client(s) agree that regardless of where the client is domiciled and regardless of where this agreement is physically signed, this agreement shall have been deemed to have been entered into at the office of Hampden Hills Tax Service, Inc. Located at 101 N. Blair Street, Vinton, VA 24179, USA.
-Roanoke County shall be the exclusive jurisdiction for resolving disputes related to this agreement.
-This agreement shall be interpreted and governed in accordance with the laws of Virginia.
+Roanoke County, Virginia shall be the exclusive jurisdiction for resolving disputes related to this agreement.
+This agreement shall be interpreted and governed in accordance with the laws of the Commonwealth of Virginia.

-By signing below, I am personally responsible for the payment of all invoices and amounts due to Hampden Hills Tax Service, Inc. Even though I am signing on behalf of the entity, if the entity does not pay, I personally will pay all amounts due to HHTS.
+By signing below, you are stating that you have legal authority to sign on behalf of the entity and that you personally responsible for the payment of all invoices and amounts due to Hampden Hills Tax Service, Inc. Even though you are signing on behalf of the entity, if the entity does not pay our fee, you personally will pay all amounts due to HHTS.